Michelle Anderson: Academic career

 After graduating from Yale Law School in 1994, Anderson clerked on the United States Court of Appeals for the Ninth Circuit for Judge William A. Norris.
-After clerking, she worked as a Fellow and Supervising Attorney at the Appellate Litigation Clinic at Georgetown University Law Center from 1995-97.
+After clerking, she worked as a Fellow and Supervising Attorney at the Appellate Litigation Clinic at Georgetown University Law Center from 1995 to 1997.
 There, she also earned a Master of Laws in Advocacy.

 Anderson joined the faculty of Villanova University School of Law in 1998, where she taught Criminal Law, Criminal Procedure, Feminist Legal Theory, and Children and the Law for eight years, earning top rankings as a professor.
 She has been a visiting professor at Yale Law School, the University of Pittsburgh School of Law, and Georgetown University Law Center.

-She served as Dean at CUNY School of Law from 2006-2016.
+She served as Dean at CUNY School of Law from 2006 to 2016.
 Under Anderson's leadership, CUNY Law moved from a converted junior high school in Flushing, Queens, to a new, LEED gold-certified building in Long Island City.
 Under her leadership, CUNY Law achieved excellent national recognition, including top rankings for public interest law, clinical programs, and diversity of the student body and faculty.
-During her tenure, CUNY Law also launched the Pipeline to Justice Program, the Incubator Program, the Community & Economic Development Clinic, the Center for Urban Environmental Reform, the Center on latino/a Rights and Equality, and the Sorensen Center for International Peace and Justice.
+During her tenure, CUNY Law also launched the Pipeline to Justice Program, the Incubator Program, the Community & Economic Development Clinic, the Center for Urban Environmental Reform, the center on Latino/a Rights and Equality, and the Sorensen Center for International Peace and Justice.